gryphonshafer/dest/README.md

 You can optionally provide a specific action or even a step of an action to `preinstall` similar to `clean`.

+## nuke

+Completely remove all traces of `dest`.
+In effect, this is a de-initialization of `dest`, like an un-`init` command.
+It's like `preinstall`, but it reverses all initializations and watches.

 ## deploy NAME \[-d\]